MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-image-search.md

 + An Azure subscription.
 [Create one for free](https://azure.microsoft.com/free/).

 + An [Azure AI services multiservice account](/azure/ai-services/multi-service-resource) to use for image vectorization and optical character recognition (OCR).
-The account must be in a region that provides Azure AI Vision multimodal embeddings.

-  Currently, those regions are: EastUS, WestUS, WestUS2, NorthEurope, WestEurope, FranceCentral, SwedenCentral, SwitzerlandNorth, SoutheastAsia, KoreaCentral, AustraliaEast, JapanEast.
-[Check the documentation](/azure/ai-services/computer-vision/overview-image-analysis#region-availability) for an updated list.
+Image vectorization requires Azure AI Vision multimodal embeddings.
+[Check the documentation](/azure/ai-services/computer-vision/overview-image-analysis#region-availability) for an updated list of regions.

 + Azure AI Search for indexing and queries.
-It can be on any tier, but it must be in the same region as Azure AI services.
+It can be on any tier, but it must be in the [same region as Azure AI multiservice](search-create-service-portal.md#regions-with-the-most-overlap).

   The service tier determines how many blobs you can index.
 We used the Free tier to create this walkthrough and limited the content to 10 JPG files.